-Will CBD show up on a drug test?
-No. CBD won’t show up on a drug test for Marijuana, but there are some things you should watch out for with CBD.
+CBD won’t show up on a drug test specifically designed to detect THC from Marijuana, but there are some things you should watch out for if consuming products enriched with cannabidiol.
 Many people want to get the safe all-natural relief provided by CBD, but have concerns about passing a drug test.

 Cannabidiol & Drug Testing

 Although the Cannabis compound CBD cannot cause you to fail a drug test, there are some ways that you could accidentally fail your tests due to CBD oil containing some level of THC.

 Drug tests for Marijuana specifically screen for Tetrahydrocannabinol (aka THC) – this is the main psychoactive substance found in Cannabis and if it’s in your CBD oil it can cause you to fail your drug test.
 Let’s take a look at the different types of CBD oils on the market so you can find out what is safe and what is not safe for passing a drug test.